PB-5/rock-paper-scissors-js/README.md

   - Connecting sub-problems into a final solution
   - Git Fundamentals

 Things I could imrpove on is clean up animations in Photoshop, tidying up the pictures so the width is more mobile friendly.
+Time taken 3 weeks.

 ## Links